OpenZeppelin/openzeppelin-contracts/.changeset/cold-cheetahs-check.md

 'openzeppelin-solidity': minor
 ---

-`CircularBuffer`: add a datastructure that stored the last N values pushed to it.
+`CircularBuffer`: Add a data structure that stores the last `N` values pushed to it.